-- Claims projections.

-- Expense projections.
+- Claims projections. - Expense projections.

-- · Premium in-flows and out-flows.
+- Premium in-flows and out-flows.

 - Reinsurance recoveries.

 - Risk margin.

-D.2.1.1 Claims projections
+D.2.1.1.
+Claims projections

-We calculate claims projection using the outputs from our stochastic Economic Capital Model.
+AMIL's Actuarial Function calculates claims projection using the outputs from our stochastic Economic Capital Model.
 The capital model projects claims to ultimate over a range of economic scenarios.
 The best-estimate for insurance claims is the stochastic mean of the cashflow projections, allocated to claims from incurred events (Claims Provisions) and claims from future events (Premium Provisions).
-We then discount these cashflows using risk-free yield curves.
+These cashflows are then discounted using risk-free yield curves.

-D.2.1.2 Expense projections
+D.2.1.2.
+Expense projections

-We project the expenses attributable to the in-force business at the valuation date (including Bound-But-Not-Incepted, or BBNI, business).
-We take the projections of the total future expenses for the legal entity from our annual business planning exercise.
-We then allocate these expenses to the in-force business at the valuation date, using a driver-based expense analysis and projections of the underlying drivers.
-Finally, we discount these expenses using risk-free yield curves.
+AMIL's Actuarial Function projects the expenses attributable to the in-force business at the valuation date (including Bound-But-Not-Incepted, or BBNI, business).
+It takes the projections of the total future expenses for the legal entity from our annual business planning exercise and then allocate these expenses to the in-force business at the valuation date, using a driver-based expense analysis and projections of the underlying drivers.
+Finally, these expenses are then discounted using risk-free yield curves.

-D.2.1.3 Premium in-flows and out-flows
+D.2.1.3.
+Premium in-flows and out-flows